jkroepke/openvpn-auth-oauth2/docs/HTTPS Listener.md

 You can create certs with command below and than copy them to `/etc/openvpn-auth-oauth2/` directory or create a link to files.
 Do not forget to set right permissions.

+The command below utilize certbot to create an free ssl certificate for a domain hosted on cloudflare.

 ```bash
 certbot certonly --noninteractive --verbose \
             --force-renewal \